azwfarmer/VibeProf/README.md

 - **iPad reality.** Microphone + WebRTC on a LAN IP demand HTTPS, so we had to ship local certificate generation and trust as a first-class setup step.

 ## Accomplishments that we're proud of

-- A tutor that **circles your mistake in red and writes the fix in the margin** in real time — the thing we couldn't find anywhere else.
+- A tutor that **underlines your mistake in red and tells you the fix** in real time — the thing we couldn't find anywhere else.
-- A clean command-based drawing protocol shared across text and voice, so the AI's marks are always validated, bounded, and undoable.
-- Genuinely usable on an iPad with Apple Pencil, voice, and live ink — not just a desktop demo.
+- Genuinely usable and real-time on an iPad with Apple Pencil, voice, and live ink — not just a desktop demo.
 - Resilient multi-provider fallback so a single down API doesn't kill the session.

 ## What we learned
 - For an AI that shares a canvas with a human, **spatial and temporal context matters as much as the prompt** — *where* and *when* something was written changes the right response.
 - Latency is a teaching feature: small, early, incremental marks beat one big correct-but-late answer.
 - Constraining the model to a typed command vocabulary (instead of free-form output) made its behavior far more reliable and safe to render.

 ## What's next for VibeProf

-- Smarter layout so tutor writing never overlaps and circling/underlining feel crisper.
-- Persistent tutor memory of its own progress across a session and across pages.
 - Better matrix/LaTeX rendering, image paste + resizing, and richer text.
 - Redo, plus disabling **Check** until the previous response finishes.
-- Letting the student erase tutor writing directly, and resetting tutor state on new pages/notebooks.
+- Support for images and document upload

-## Local Usage: iPad HTTPS Setup
+## Local Development: iPad HTTPS Setup

 The iPad reaches the app over your local Wi‑Fi, and the mic + live voice tutor require HTTPS.
 This guide covers the full certificate process: finding your IP,